C.S. Lewis Oxford Tour Route

 14 Holyoake Road

 On 1 August 1922, C.S.
-Lewis and Janie and Maureen Moore move from Windmill Road to Hillsboro House.
+Lewis moves with Mrs Janie Moore and her daughter Maureen from Warneford Road to Hillsboro House.
 They live there until they move to The Kilns on 10 October 1930.

 Old High Street